jaskaransarkaria/enki-website/README.md

 ## Local Development

-To deploy the front end locally use `npm run dev` and find the app running on `localhost:5000`.
+To run the front end locally use `npm run dev` and find the app running on `localhost:5000`.
 This will provide "hot reloading" so you can watch the changes you make in code.
+The front-end populates product data from the server so run the server to have a full local stack.
+Note that prod data can be mutated during local development, so tread carefully.

 ## Testing